 Your SCOSA surgeon will discuss the potential repair of your hernia at your appointment.

+Traditionally, these hernias have been repaired by re-opening the old incision and re-closing the abdominal muscles with the aid of a prosthetic mesh.
+With this type of repair, patients typically spend five to six days in the hospital and can usually return to normal activity in six to eight weeks.
 The laparoscopic repair is done from the inside using tiny incisions and a camera.
 A piece of prosthetic mesh is placed to cover the defect and secured with strong sutures and special tacks.
 The post- operative recovery is much shorter with this procedure.
 Some patients go home the same day as surgery and patients with more extensive hernias can spend 1-3 days in the hospital.
+Laparoscopic surgery normally means less pain, a shorter hospital stay, a faster return to your day-to-day life, and an improved cosmetic result.

 Surgery